Skip to main content

 1. First line MUST be module path/name matching the file path

-2. Use println(show(value)) for numbers, println(str) for strings
+2. Use println(show(value)) for numbers, println(str) for strings.
+Prefer show over intToStr/floatToStrshow works on ALL types

 3. Inside { } blocks: use let x = e; (semicolons).
 NEVER use let x = e in!